2021 Western North America heat wave: British Columbia

+On June 28, records were set in Squamish, British Columbia at 43.0 C, Abbotsford at 42.9 C, Port Alberni at 42.7 C and Victoria at 39.8 C.

 On June 29, the temperature in Lytton, British Columbia, hit 49.6 C, the highest temperature ever recorded in Canada, although a nearby more modern station reported that the extreme was 1 °C lower.
 The stations were temporarily isolated by the Lytton wildfire the next day.
 The record occurred after consecutively setting new record highs of 46.6 C on June 27 and 47.9 C on June 28.
 It is also the highest temperature ever recorded north of 45°N, the highest temperature in the U.S. or Canada recorded outside the Desert Southwest, and higher than the absolute maximum temperatures of Europe or South America.

 Alberta

 In Alberta, the highest heat was observed in the period from June 29 to July 1.
 Banff 37.8 C, Beaverlodge 40.5 C, Cochrane 35.0 C, Fort McMurray 40.3 C, Jasper 41.2 C, Grande Prairie 41.5 C, Hendrickson Creek 38.3 C, Nordegg 37.2 C, Red Earth Creek 40.1 C all saw the strongest heat ever measured in these communities, most after breaking all-time records of the previous day.

-Calgary noted 36.3 C on June 29 and July 1, which stopped just 0.2 °C short of the highest observed temperature ever and beating the all-time records for June and July.
-Edmonton also saw temperatures approach the absolute maxima - the city centre registered 37.0 C on June 30, while the Edmonton International Airport, near Leduc, hovered around 33 C from June 29 to July 1.
-The heat wave had largely moved east by July 2, though e.g. Fort McMurray measured its fourth daily record in a row on that date.
+Calgary noted 36.3 C on June 29 and July 1, which stopped just 0.2 °C (0.4 °F) short of the highest observed temperature ever and beating the all-time records for June and July.
+Edmonton also saw temperatures approach the absolute maxima – the city centre registered 37.0 C on June 30, while the Edmonton International Airport, near Leduc, hovered around 33 C from June 29 to July 1.